googleapis/google-cloud-java/java-redis/google-cloud-redis/README.md

 Transport
 ---------
-Redis uses gRPC for the transport layer.
+Cloud Memorystore for Redis uses gRPC for the transport layer.

 Java Versions
 -------------